Knowledge engineering: History

 Many of the early expert systems were developed by large consulting and system integration firms such as Andersen Consulting.
 These firms already had well tested conventional waterfall methodologies (e.g. Method/1 for Andersen) that they trained all their staff in and that were virtually always used to develop software for their clients.
 One trend in early expert systems development was to simply apply these waterfall methods to expert systems development.

-Another issue with using conventional methods to develop expert systems was that due to the unprecedented nature of expert systems they were one of the first applications to adopt rapid application development methods that feature iteration and prototyping as well as or instead of detailed analysis and design.
+Another issue with using conventional methods to develop expert systems was that due to the unprecedented nature of expert systems, they were one of the first applications to adopt rapid application development methods that feature iteration and prototyping as well as or instead of detailed analysis and design.
 In the 1980s few conventional software methods supported this type of approach.

 The final issue with using conventional methods to develop expert systems was the need for knowledge acquisition.
 Knowledge acquisition refers to the process of gathering expert knowledge and capturing it in the form of rules and ontologies.
 Knowledge acquisition has special requirements beyond the conventional specification process used to capture most business requirements.

-These issues led to the second approach to knowledge engineering: development of custom methodologies specifically designed to build expert systems.
+These issues led to the second approach to knowledge engineering: the development of custom methodologies specifically designed to build expert systems.
 One of the first and most popular of such methodologies custom designed for expert systems was the Knowledge Acquisition and Documentation Structuring (KADS) methodology developed in Europe.
 KADS had great success in Europe and was also used in the United States.

+Approaches

+In recent legal applications of knowledge engineering, AI systems are being designed to operate agentically within high-stakes workflows such as contract review and compliance analysis.
+These systems use structured knowledge to plan and execute complex tasks while retaining human oversight.
+Thought leadership in this space emphasizes that verifiability and reliability of outcomes are more important than full autonomy, especially in regulated domains like law.